gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_3_parse_ble_tlv_responses.md

 The `ble_command_get_version.py` script demonstrates a simple parser for the Open GoPro Get Version command which we will walk through here.

+{% tip %}
-{% tip It is important to always query the version after connecting in order to know which API is supported.
+It is important to always query the version after connecting in order to know which API is supported.
-See the relevant version of the BLE and / or WiFi spec for more details about each version. %}
+See the relevant version of the BLE and / or WiFi spec for more details about each version.
+{% endtip %}

 First, we send the command to the Command Request [UUID]({% link specs/ble.md %}#services-and-characteristics):